 But Japan is also very popular for Ryokans, which are much more comfortable and spacious.
 Ryokans are traditional Japanese inns, and they are most often found in rural areas.
 Baths and toilets are also communal in these inns, but the rooms are much larger.
 And, in towns like Koyasan, you can stay in a Ryokan that is located inside a Buddhist temple, which is an amazing experience on its own.

 In the last few years, kimonos have become more and more popular in the fashion industry.
 Or rather kimono-like garments – the true kimono is a traditional, T-shaped Japanese garment.
-There are lots of variation when it comes to the length of the kimono and its sleeves, but it is usually at least ankle length, with sleeves up to your wrists.
+There are lots of variations when it comes to the length of the kimono and its sleeves, but it is usually at least ankle length, with sleeves up to your wrists.

 Actually, the sleeve length of a kimono can tell you a lot about a woman – single women usually wear kimonos (Furisodo) with floor-length sleeves, while married women wear Tomesode, which has shorter sleeves.